 How much will it cost to waterproof my basement from inside?

-Interior waterproofing is much more cost affective than exterior waterproofing.
+Waterproofing from inside is much more cost effective than exterior basement waterproofing.
 That’s why many people opt for the internal option.

-Interior waterproofing ranges from $65 to $125 per foot.
+Interior waterproofing in Toronto ranges from $65 to $125 per foot.
 The determining factors are concrete thickness, height of basement, amount of footage, commercial or residential, accessibility etc.

 The best way to find out how much a project like this would cost you is to give us a call.
 We will give you a free onsite assessment.